top of page

 Building permits are required for new construction (whether built on or off-site), additions, accessory structures on permanent foundations, and some remodels.
 Permits are not required for general maintenance such as re-siding, re-roofing, and most remodels.
 Please contact the Planning and Zoning Department for more information on the required permits.

 Has the Town of Pinedale adopted building codes?

 The Town of Pinedale has adopted IBC 2012.

-Can I hook to Town water and sewer?
+Can I connect to Town water and sewer?

-What are the design loads for Pinedale (snow, wind)?
+What are the design loads for snow and wind in Pinedale?

 The Town of Pinedale has not adopted official figures for these items.
 It is up to the design professional to come up with the appropriate figure by consulting local climate information and using the appropriate load calculations.
 The ASCE 7.2 manual contains some information.

 85 pounds per sq ft is a figure that is commonly used in Town for snow loads.
 It is important to note that this number is NOT an official recommendation.
 There are several factors that prohibit the Town from establishing a snow load value that would be satisfactory for all buildings and locations in Pinedale.

 Does the Town issue certificates of occupancy?

 No, the town does not have a building department and does not issue certificates of occupancy.